 Also here, the Celtic culture is alive and well with its strong tradition of unique music, dance and traditional costumes from centuries gone past.

-The Bretons of Brittany, France or Breizh, as they call their native land, are the last vestiges of the Celtic Britons that migrated from Great Britain and gave their name to this northwest section of France.
+The Bretons of Bretagne, France or Breizh, as they call their native land, are the last vestiges of the Celtic Britons that migrated from Great Britain and gave their name to this northwest section of France.
 They speak both their traditional language, Breton or Brezhoneg and also French, the first language of France.

 These hearty people have preserved their distinct and different culture and language in France since the fifth century and continue to do so today although the Breton language is becoming an endangered language.

-Today, Brittany has a population of approximately four million people.
+Today, Bretagne has a population of approximately four million people.
 The Breton language is the only Celtic language still spoken on the European continent today with approximately 365,000 speaking Breton of whom 240,000 speaking it fluently.
 Most speakers are over sixty-five years of age and this is why the language is becoming an endangered one.

 Efforts are being made today to keep Breton a living language by teaching it in the French schools, although France does not recognize it as a regional language.
 French is the first and only official language of France today.
 Therefore, most Bretons today speak both French and Breton.